 There’s no such thumb rule which will say that the dealer can always beat the rate offered by your bank or credit union.
 You just need to take into account the fact that dealer financing is in a way bank financing; the dealer does the legwork of approaching the bank on your behalf.
-This is where there is no such definite answer to the question as to who will offer you a car loan at a reasonable rate.
-With that in mind, there are some benefits and pitfalls of selecting a dealer and same is the case with choosing a bank.
+This is where there is no definite answer to the question as to who will offer you a car loan at a reasonable rate.
+With that in mind, there are some benefits and pitfalls of selecting a dealer and the same is the case with choosing a bank.

 Financing through a dealer – Is this the best choice?

 Many car buyers who wish to avoid heading towards the bank go through the dealer as this is an easier option.
 They can finance the car and allow you to drive away on the same day.
-However that doesn’t mean that the easier way out is always the better way out.
-The rates of the dealers are marked higher from the rates of the banks and they require being for the dealer to make money.
+However, that doesn’t mean that the easier way out is always the better way out.
+The rates of the dealers are marked higher than the rates of the banks and they require being for the dealer to make money.
 This clearly implies that rates can be higher.
-Just because dealers send enough business to banks of the entire country, late payment can mean talking to a bank which may not offer you lenient options like your local bank.
+Just because dealers send enough business to banks of the entire country, late payment can mean talking to a bank that may not offer you lenient options like your local bank.

 However, there are few benefits of dealer financing.
 One of them is that automakers offer low rates like 0% as their promotion tactics.
 As this is only true for new cars, it is actually a rate which the banks won’t match.

-When is bank the better option?
+When is the bank the better option?